 Waterproofing and insulation are not uncommon in gloves, though these features usually appear more in textile gloves oriented for touring or adventure riding.
 Because adventure and touring riders don’t need to go as fast as sportbike riders, gloves specific for these types of riding lose out on protection, but what they lack in protection they make up for in other features such as waterproofing, insulation, and comfort.

 When planning to ride during the monsoon months in Vietnam, waterproof textile or mesh gloves would be best.
-Goretex material is the holy grail of waterproof gear.
+Goretex material is the holy grail of waterproof gear in Vietnam.
 This material can be found on gloves, shoes, jackets, and pants.
 It’s 100% breathable and 100% guaranteed dry but it’ll take a hefty load out of your pocket.

 An armored textile or mesh glove, like what we have at Onyabike Adventures is the best option.
 Alpinestar’s Spartan gloves and Hevik’s HGS 105R are two of the gloves we have at our arsenal.
 Both gloves are suited for hot weather with the 105R having more mesh material for maximum airflow.

 Now let’s talk jackets.
 There are three main types of jackets: leathers, textiles, and mesh.
 Leathers are most often associated with, yes you guessed it, sport bike riders and race tracks since they provide the best abrasion protection from those 200 km/h lowsides.
 However, they can be quite hot during a stop light in the sunny tropics.
-Leathers are also popular among cruiser riders and commuters and are great for warm to cool conditions depending on the perforation.
+Leathers are also popular among cruiser riders and commuters.
+They are also great for warm to cool conditions depending on the perforation.

 Mesh jackets provide maximum air flow but miss out on protection.
 These jackets have large perforations and are designed to cool the rider during hot summer rides but can be used a little bit into the rainy season with the help of an inner liner.
 Since Vietnam’s climate only switches between rainy and sunny, a mesh jacket could be an adventure rider’s best friend.
 A word of caution, however, most inner liners are usually branded water-resistant, not waterproof.